Apex077/AmbedkarGPT-Intern-Task/README.md

 A simple command-line Q&A system that uses RAG (Retrieval-Augmented Generation) to answer questions based on Dr. B.R.
 Ambedkar's speech content.
 I've used a more quantized model: `mistral:7b-instruct-q4_0`, since I don't have a dGPU.

+## Features

+- **Caching**: In case the content of `speech.txt` doesn't change, I've ensured that the same vector store is used, thus improving speed and reducing resource usage.
+- **Manual Cache Reset**: In case you require the cache to be reset manually, it can be done by using the `reset` option.
+It also monitors for changes in speech.txt, so a new vector store can be created if required.
+- **Lower Chances of Hallucination**: Chances of hallucination are very low.

 ## Overview

 This system demonstrates the fundamental building blocks of a RAG pipeline: